DaveBenham/VenomModules/README.md

 A gate/trigger appearing at the input may or may not be passed through to the output depending on the channel mode, and whether or not a higher precedence channel transitioned to high at the same time.
 A lower precedence channel in Linear mode may strike a new gate while higher precedence gates are high as long as none of those higher precedence gate transitions are coincident.

 For example, in the image below the top oscilloscope shows gate patterns with coincident gates.
 The bottom oscilloscope shows the effect of Linear Beats - lower precedence gates with coincident transitions to high are removed.
+Note that Rhythm Explorer has linear beats capabilities built in that this example does not use.
+The Linear Beats module just brings that functionality to a stand-alone module.
 ![Linear Beats example image](doc/LinearBeatsExample.PNG)

 Each channel has four possible modes controlled by a color coded button: